History of the Belfast Fire Brigade: Early history

 The original settlement, which later became Belfast, was situated about a ford which crossed the River Lagan, dating back to the seventh century.
 In 1306, mention is made of a chapel on a ford, where the current day St George's Church, Belfast is situated.
 At this time church bells may have been the first mechanical means of mobilising people to extinguish a fire in the area.

 In subsequent years, little development took place in firefighting equipment and procedures, other than the use of basic hand tools and ladders plus leather buckets, which were used to transport water from open water supplies to the scene of fire.
 On Sunday, 25 April 1708, a fire broke out in Belfast Castle, which killed five young women and completely destroyed the castle.
 The limited capability of firefighting equipment used in the attempt to extinguish the fire was a major contributing factor according to the first account of the Fire Brigade in Belfast circa 1740, as recorded in A history of the town of Belfast (page 609):

-"Twelve or more round holes covered with flags be made in Front Street (High Street) at different parts of the arch which covers the river; that six movable barrel pumps be made; that six decent men be taught to work, take asunder, and put them together at a salary of 30 shillings a year each, and a crown every time they attend a real fire....
-This was the Fire Brigade of more than 90 years ago."